Fresh-Pressed Olive Oil Club

 Ingredients

-• 1 tablespoon plus 2 teaspoons sea salt, divided use
+• 1 tablespoon plus 1 teaspoon sea salt, divided use, plus more to taste

 Directions